legend-exp/legend-pygeom-hpges/docs/source/manual.rst

 .. note::
     Currently bege, icpc, ppc and coax geometries are implemented as well as a few LEGEND detectors with special geometries.
-    Different geometries can be implemented as subclasses deriving from ``legendhpges.base.HPGe``.
+    Different geometries can be implemented as subclasses deriving from :class:``legendhpges.base.HPGe``.

 The different keys of the dictionary describe the different aspects of the geometry.
 Some are self explanatory, for others:

-- "production": gives information on the detector production, we need the "enrichment" to define the detector material,
+- ``production``: gives information on the detector production, we need the "enrichment" to define the detector material,
-- "geometry"  : gives the detector geometry in particular, "groove" and "pp_contact" describe the contacts of detector.
+- ``geometry``  : gives the detector geometry in particular, "groove" and "pp_contact" describe the contacts of detector.

 Other fields can be added to describe different geometry features (more details in the legend metadata documentation).